braph-software/MemoryCapacity/README.md

 The **BRAPH 2.0 Memory Capacity** is a pipeline that uses the reservoir computing faramework to calculate both global and regional memory capacity.
 This pipeline has been used to derive the results in the manuscript: “Computational memory capacity predicts aging and cognitive decline” by Mijalkov et al. (2024).

 ## Code implementation
-The codes implementing the global and regional memory capacity are located in the [braph2mc/pipelines/MemoryCapacity](https://github.com/braph-software/MemoryCapacity/tree/develop/braph2mc/pipelines/MemoryCapacity) folder.
+The codes implementing the global and regional memory capacity are located in the [memorycapacity](https://github.com/braph-software/MemoryCapacity/tree/develop/memorycapacity) folder.
-Both measures have been implemented within a single pipeline that is fully integrated in BRAPH 2.0 software.
+Both measures have been implemented within a single pipeline that is fully integrated in BRAPH 2.0 software (for more information about BRAPH 2.0, please check the [website](http://braph.org/) or the [GitHub repository](https://github.com/braph-software/BRAPH-2) .

 ## Usage of the “MemoryCapacity” Pipeline
-The braph2memorycapacity folder contains a fully compiled, mimimal version of BRAPH 2.0 that calculates the memory capacity.
+The braph2memorycapacity folder contains a fully compiled, mimimal version of BRAPH 2.0 that calculates the global and regional memory capacity.
 This version of BRAPH 2.0 contains only one pipeline, which allows the user to upload brain atlas, to upload subjects with connectivity matrices, and to calculate the memory capacity for each subject.
 This pipeline can be used both from  MATLAB command line or through the Graphical User Interfaces.

 ### Usage through MATLAB command line (suggested use)
 1.	<b>Open</b> the [braph2memorycapacity](https://github.com/braph-software/MemoryCapacity/tree/develop/braph2memorycapacity) folder.
-2.	<b>Execute</b> the [braph2mc.m](https://github.com/braph-software/MemoryCapacity/blob/develop/braph2mc/braph2mc.m) script in MATLAB.
+2.	<b>Execute</b> the [braph2.m](https://github.com/braph-software/MemoryCapacity/blob/develop/braph2memorycapacity/braph2.m) script in MATLAB.
 This script loads BRAPH 2.0 and all related dependencies.
-3. <b>Close</b> the starting graphical user interface that appears.
+3. <b>Close</b> the main graphical interface that appears.
 BRAPH 2.0 software is now fully loaded and ready to use.
 4. <b>Load brain atlas</b>.
 Braph atlas can be loaded by executing the following code:

 <code>im_ba = ImporterBrainAtlasXLS( ...